heyspence/heyspence/README.md

 <img src="https://spencerheywood.com/images/misc/home_keeper_screenshot.png" alt="highly responsive search bar" width="600" height="auto">

 FOR RECRUITERS 💪:
-First off, I'd like to say thank you for checking me out!
-I understand the large investment that hiring new employees entails and I always appreciate the chance to be apart of something bigger than myself.
-If you haven't yet, be sure to head over to [my personal website](https://spencerheywood.com/) which has all the live links to some of my recent (self-hosted) personal projects.
+Thank you for checking me out!
+Be sure to head over to [my personal website](https://spencerheywood.com/) which has all the live links to some of my recent (self-hosted) personal projects.

-Importantly, please note that my 'garden' is not a full representation of my coding activity.
+Please note that my 'garden' is not a full representation of my coding activity.
 I recently became aware of a git configuration issue where my author email was capitalized which prevented the pull history from registering to my account.
 To avoid the dangerous tampering of the commit history of my group projects and smaller projects older than several months I have decided not to change the author email on those particular repositories.
 Rest asured that coding is a passon of mine and something I do just about every day!

 Spencer Heywood
 Jan, 17, 2024